 :: a drawing of the seeds you plant

 :: a prediction of how tall your sunflowers might grow.
 (We planted Russian Giant sunflowers which can grow up to 3m tall.
 Take along a tape measure and show the children how tall that is – my gang were impressed!
-You can get the Russian Giant seeds through these affiliate links at Amazon.com and Amazon.co.uk)
+You can get the Russian Giant seeds from Amazon.com or Amazon.co.uk (affiliate links).

 :: paint some of your pages sunflower yellow